jezzsantos/queryany/README.md

 # QueryAny
 [![Build status](https://ci.appveyor.com/api/projects/status/qwg1wen94kfe52jp/branch/master?svg=true)](https://ci.appveyor.com/project/JezzSantos/queryany/branch/master) [![NuGet](https://img.shields.io/nuget/v/QueryAny.svg?label=QueryAny)](https://www.nuget.org/packages/QueryAny) [![Release Notes](https://img.shields.io/nuget/v/QueryAny.svg?label=Release%20Notes&colorB=green)](https://github.com/jezzsantos/QueryAny/wiki/Release-Notes)

-**QueryAny** is a query language for use with any database or data store technology.
-Use it as a `<generic>` repository pattern, and never leak database details into your domain logic again.
-Never take a dependency from your domain logic on any database or ORM technology again.
+**QueryAny** is a .NET agnostic query language for use with any database technology.

+Use it in your `IRepository<T>` pattern implementation, and never leak database query language details (like SQL) into your domain logic again.

+Apply clean architecture principles correctly, and never take a dependency from your domain logic on any database or ORM technology ever again.

 ## Why?

-Becuase things change, and you should protect your core domain from those external changes and implementation details.
+Because code changes, and you should protect your core domain from those external changes and implementation details.

 * Don't you want to learn how to abstract away your persistence layers? (**Get rid of those ugly SQL statements in your business logic?**)
-* Don't you want to discover how to use other data repositories than the only one you know now? (**Ever wanted to explore what a NoSQL database or InMemory database was good for?**)
+* Don't you want to discover how to use other data repositories than the only one you know now? (**Ever wanted to explore what a NoSQL database or In-Memory database was best used for?**)
-* Don't you want to run your unit/integration tests faster than your database can run them? (**Then stop using databases in your testing!**)
+* Don't you want to run your unit tests/integration tests faster than you are now without involving your database? (**Then stop testing your databases!**)
-* Have you considered the possibility that an In-mem persistence store (like Redis) is a better performing alternative to using a clumsy database server?
+* Have you considered the possibility that an In-memory persistence store (like: Redis/MemCached) is a better performing alternative to using a clumsy database server?

-OK, then you are going to need help to abstract your persistence layer from your domain objects properly.
+OK then, you are going to need help to abstract your persistence layer from your domain objects properly, so that you can write testable domain logic, decouple your architecture and pick and choose your repositories.

-**QueryAny** was developed to provide developers an easy path to mature from being bound to their favorite database technology to venture out and consider other persistence technologies.
-Especially for those developers who have gotten stuck at designing every piece of software they build from a database model upwards.
+**QueryAny** was developed to provide developers an easy path to mature from being bound by their incumbent database technology to venture out and consider other persistence technologies.
+Especially for those developers who have gotten stuck at designing every piece of software they build from a database model upwards (Data Modelers).
 And don't yet know how to de-couple their domains from their persistence layers.

 **QueryAny** prevents developers from having to *leak* database assumptions and dependencies into their domain code, as is a common practice when using  ORM libraries and frameworks (eg. Entity Framework, etc).
 Also, essential for testability, helps developers to swap out their persistence stores when doing various test runs (eg. unit testing versus integration testing).
 Speed up your testing by a couple orders of magnitude.